Menu

 • Verify contract rates against negotiated terms

-• Compare pricing against Medicare benchmarks and market standards
+• Compare pricing against established benchmarks

-Implementation Requirements for Self-Funded Employers
+Implementation Framework for Self-Funded Employers

-Strategic Considerations for Implementation
+Strategic Considerations for Enhanced Claims Management

 Never Pay the First Claim